© Crown copyright 2020

 Training providers with existing procured contracts received extensions to these same contracts, which cover the existing financial year (2020-21).
 These extensions are to fund carry-over costs for existing apprentices as well as new apprenticeship starts, with start dates up to and including 31 October 2020.
 This aligned with our intention for all starts to be funded through the apprenticeship service from 1 November 2020.

-In light of the challenges being faced by providers and employers as a result of the current coronavirus (COVID-19) outbreak, we are extending the procured contracts to extend the transition period onto the service.
+In light of the challenges being faced by training providers and employers as a result of the current coronavirus (COVID-19) outbreak, we are extending the procured contracts to extend the transition period onto the service.
 Funds available for new starts on non-levy procured contracts can now be used until 31 March 2021.

-Following this extended transition all starts will be funded through the apprenticeship service from 1 April 2021.
+Following this extended transition, all starts will be funded through the apprenticeship service from 1 April 2021.
 Contract variations will be issued in the summer to support the changes and performance management rules will be confirmed shortly through the usual routes.

 We remain committed to giving smaller employers greater control over their apprenticeship choices by moving towards a system in which employers select an apprenticeship standard, choose their training provider and secure access to funding for all new apprenticeships through the apprenticeship service.
-As originally planned, this means, over time, more employers who do not pay the apprenticeship levy will begin to access apprenticeship training via the apprenticeship service, as well as through a provider with an existing Government contract (now extended until 31 March 2021).
+As originally planned, this means that, over time, more employers who do not pay the apprenticeship levy will begin to access apprenticeship training via the apprenticeship service, as well as through a provider with an existing government contract (now extended until 31 March 2021).

-It may be necessary for the ESFA to contact providers during the coronavirus (COVID-19) outbreak in order to continue to maintain effective oversight and protection of public funds.
-Where such contact is necessary, we will continue to be sensitive to the challenges providers face as a result of coronavirus (COVID-19).
+It may be necessary for the ESFA to contact training providers during the coronavirus (COVID-19) outbreak in order to continue to maintain effective oversight and protection of public funds.
+Where such contact is necessary, we will continue to be sensitive to the challenges training providers face as a result of coronavirus (COVID-19).

 Frequently asked questions and further information